clonemvp/snips-platform-documentation/node/README.md

 ## IoT Assistant

 If you followed [this tutorial](https://github.com/snipsco/snips-platform-documentation/wiki/2.-Running-your-first-end-to-end-assistant) you have built an assistant to handle a few interesting intents for IoT.
+You can also install a prebuilt [IoT assistant ](https://github.com/snipsco/snips-platform-documentation/raw/master/resources/iot_assistant.zip) and uncompress it on your device in `/opt/snips/config`

 The code is a handler which shows how to get the intents as they are sent by the natural language understanding, and do an action by sending a helpful message on the text-to-speech channel